- 1 An Introduction to the Valve Timing Diagram

 It can be changed by changing the camshaft or by changing the valve timing while the engine is running.
 It is also influenced by the valve mechanism’s adjustment, notably the tappet clearance.

-What happens if the timing of the valves isn’t proper?
+What happens if the timing chain of the valves isn’t proper?

 Not only can the engine fail to start if the valve timing is improper, but the piston may also crash into the valves, inflicting catastrophic damage.
-Valve bends and piston damage are common outcomes.
+Slide valve bends and piston damage are common outcomes.

 When it comes to engine performance, how does valve timing play a role?